akshinmustafayev/EasyJob/README.md

 _Note 1: Do not specify argument_answer value, since it will be ignored when executing script_

 _Note 2: ID my be any other random GUID number.
-You may not specify it, application will regenerate it after changes if it is absent or not present._
+You may not specify it, application will regenerate it after changes if it is absent._

 ## Easy access